filecoin-project/lotus/documentation/en/payment-channels.md

 Payment channels are used to transfer funds between two actors.

-In lotus a payment channel is created when a client wants to fetch data from a provider.
+For example in lotus a payment channel is created when a client wants to fetch data from a provider.
 The client sends vouchers for the payment channel, and the provider sends data in response.

 The payment channel is created on-chain with an initial amount.